Constitution Under Siege

-The seminar began because most Americans (even conservatives and constitutionalists) are not properly prepared to defend the Constitution today.
+Americans (even conservatives and constitutionalists) are not properly prepared to defend the Constitution today.
 First, many don’t know—let alone understand—what it says.
-They will struggle to answer the person who claims that the “general welfare” clause grants Congress nearly unlimited additional power, or have a hard time explaining the proper meaning of the “necessary and proper” clause or the “interstate commerce” clause.
+They struggle to answer the person who claims that the “General Welfare” clause grants Congress nearly unlimited additional power.
+Or they have a hard time explaining the proper meaning of the “Necessary and Proper” clause or the “Interstate Commerce” clause.